-Whether you want to improve the looks or functioning of the them, eyelid surgery can:
+Whether you want to improve the look or functioning of your eyes, eyelid surgery can:

-Prior to surgery you’ll consult with your doctor.
-They’ll evaluate your health and any pre-existing medical conditions and potential risk factors.
+Before surgery, you’ll consult with your doctor.
+They’ll evaluate your health, pre-existing medical conditions, and potential risk factors.

-They’ll also likely perform a physical examination, vision test, and take pictures of your eyelids.
+They’ll also likely perform a physical examination, a vision test, and take pictures of your eyelids.

 Cosmetic eyelid surgery is typically performed as an outpatient procedure.
 On average, it takes about 45 minutes to two hours.